 Training can be used for personal or professional development.
 Those who attend the training will receive a certificate upon completion.

-Through training and engagement, people with and without disabilities will learn about the intricacies of how to collaborate and provide proactive solutions and support to create inclusive spaces that utilize the diverse skills and perspectives of all people.
+Through training and engagement, Disabled people and people without disabilities will learn about the intricacies of how to collaborate and provide proactive solutions and support to create inclusive spaces that utilize the diverse skills and perspectives of all people.

 Through gaining best practices of support, strength-based and anti-oppressive approaches, people will create a safe, comfortable, and memorable atmosphere for their clients, colleagues, employees, customers, and volunteers.

-Connecting with people with disabilities and creating an inclusive business or organization that engages the broader population promotes an increase in diverse skilled employees, work productivity, profits, and overall satisfaction.
+Connecting with Disabled people and creating an inclusive business or organization that engages the broader population promotes an increase in diverse skilled employees, work productivity, profits, and overall satisfaction.

 Workplace Inclusion for Social Enrichment (WISE)- Available

 WISE offers an opportunity for businesses and organizations to learn core competencies about best practices on accessibility and inclusion that fosters proactive solutions to ableism, oppression, barriers, and access needs.

 WISE explores the Accessibility for Ontarians with Disabilities Act (AODA), Ontario Human Rights Commission (OHRC), the Employment Equity Act, and the Federal References Guide as a starting point for inclusion and awareness, and delves deeper into understanding the disability experience, how to support people with disabilities and proactively consider their autonomy.

 WISE discusses the types of access needs, problem-solving of conflicting access needs, and exploring the business or organizations accessibility options or features.
 We expand these topics by addressing attitudinal barriers, the benefits to all people involved, and boundaries.

 WISE identifies and provides potential strategies for working with, witnessing or experiencing ableism and internalized ableism in the environment.